Post job

 An Environmental Health Specialist is responsible for determining the existence of possible health hazards and taking measures to prevent or corect them.
 They monitor health and safety conditions in resedential, industrial, commercial, and recreational settings.

 These skill sets are where the common ground ends though.
-A safety assistant responsibility is more likely to require skills like "patients," "patient care," "patient safety," and "cpr."
-Whereas a environmental health specialist requires skills like "environmental health," "public health," "risk assessments," and "regulatory agencies."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a safety assistant are more likely to require skills like "patients," "patient care," "patient safety," and "cpr."
+On the other hand, a job as an environmental health specialist requires skills like "environmental health," "public health," "risk assessments," and "regulatory agencies."
+As you can see, what employees do in each career varies considerably.

 A public health internship provides students with a great learning opportunity to put into practice those educational principles and skills learned in the classroom.
 They will gain a better understanding and appreciation for the duties and responsibilities of full-time professionals in public health.
 This exposure will provide students with leadership skills and professional development learning opportunities.
 In addition, students have an opportunity to contribute to various health-related agencies and organizations.
 The internship location should be at a primary public health agency whose work reflects the best in the industry.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that safety assistant responsibilities requires skills like "patient care," "patient safety," "cpr," and "dot."
-But a public health internship might use skills, such as, "environmental health," "public health," "risk assessments," and "epa."
+For example, resumes show us that safety assistant responsibilities requires skills like "patient care," "patient safety," "cpr," and "dot."
+But a public health internship might use other skills in their typical duties, such as, "environmental health," "public health," "risk assessments," and "epa."

-On the topic of education, public health interns earn higher levels of education than safety assistants.
-In general, they're 10.2% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.
+Public health interns earn higher levels of education than safety assistants in general.
+They're 10.2% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.

 A health specialist is primarily responsible for the health and welfare care of patients in a community or medical facility.
 They are also responsible for providing consultations, conducting assessments and examinations, providing prescriptions, and recommending care methods.
 A health specialist may also diagnose and treat ailments and injuries, coordinate with other health experts, and discuss conditions with patients and their families.
 Furthermore, a health specialist may participate in public discussions to raise awareness of health issues and lifestyles.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from safety assistants resumes, they are more likely to have skills like "patient safety," "safety audits," "dot," and "safety standards."
-But a health specialist might have skills like "health education," "public health," "data collection," and "veterans."
+The required skills of the two careers differ considerably.
+For example, safety assistants are more likely to have skills like "patient safety," "safety audits," "dot," and "safety standards."
+But a health specialist is more likely to have skills like "health education," "public health," "data collection," and "veterans."

-Health specialists are known to earn higher educational levels when compared to safety assistants.
-Additionally, they're 10.7% more likely to graduate with a Master's Degree, and 1.7% more likely to earn a Doctoral Degree.
+Health specialists earn the highest salary when working in the government industry, where they receive an average salary of $56,603.
+Comparatively, safety assistants have the highest earning potential in the manufacturing industry, with an average salary of $41,586.health specialists typically earn higher educational levels compared to safety assistants.
+Specifically, they're 10.7% more likely to graduate with a Master's Degree, and 1.7% more likely to earn a Doctoral Degree.

 A health and safety coordinator is responsible for identifying the potential safety risks of an organization, recommending solutions to mitigate hazards that may affect the company's operational performance and productivity.
 Health and safety coordinators inspect the safety and security of the facilities, including the production tools, equipment, and machinery, and analyze findings to develop procedures that would eliminate work-related threats.
 They also facilitate safety training and programs for the employees, as well as emergency drills and reiteration of safety policies and protocols for strict compliance.